Rosacea

 Acne

 Acne is the most common skin condition in the United States.
-Although it's common, accurate information about acne can be scarce.
-Who gets acne?
-If
+Although it’s common, accurate information about acne can be scarce.

-Acne Cyst
+Acne Cysts

 An acne cyst forms when the pore fills with dead skin cells oil, and bacteria.
-A cyst goes deep into the skin and can hurt
+A cyst goes deep into the skin and can hurt.

 Alopecia (Hair Loss)